-- Your appointment of an agent (a person) making decisions about your health care; and - Your individual health care instructions.

-Your county is required to have an advance directive program in place.
-Your county is required to provide written information on the advance directive policies and explain the state law if asked for the information.
+Your appointment of an agent (a person) making decisions about your health care; and required to provide written information on the advance directive policies and explain the state law if asked for the information.
 If you would like to request the information, you should call the telephone number on the cover of this handbook for more information.